 8. Giving Back

 Another goal some people will have when they decide to get a dog is to give back.
 They will train it to help others.
 This could be a seeing-eye dog or a therapy dog.
+For example, I adopted Henry with the goal of turning him into a therapy dog for kids.

 While this is a great goal, it’s also a big journey with a lot of work involved.
-When I got my dog, my goal was to train him to be a therapy dog for kids.
-He’s a very special pup.
-We have many tools we use we’re in a training mood.

 Summary of Dog Goals

 There are many goals or reasons people may have for getting a dog.
 These reasons may change over time.
-A few reasons for getting a dog can include companionship, protection, running/training partner, health, responsibility for kids, companion for another animal, showing, and giving back.
+A few reasons for getting a dog can include companionship, protection, running/training partner, health, responsibility for kids, companionship for another animal, showing, and giving back.

 While I covered many goals or reasons for getting a dog or puppy, these certainly are not all of them.